aengl/cocoon-demo/examples/custom-nodes/README.md

 Views are conceptually quite similar to nodes.
 Like nodes they attach to a port and grab its data.
 But they then render it into a React DOM to provide interactive visualisations.
 Nodes are agnostic of their attached views, and vice-versa, so in principle any view can be combined with any node.
 Though in practice, some views may be tailored specifically to the output of a certain node.

 On a technical level, though, views are quite a bit more complicated.
 Since data processing in Cocoon happens in a Node.js backend process, but rendering in the browser, the browser has no direct access to the data.
-A view has therefore two components: a Node.js module (very similar to the one of nodes) that serialises the data to return only what's necessary for the view, as to minimize the inter-process communication overhead.
+A view has therefore two components:
+- A Node.js module (very similar to the one of nodes) that serialises the data to return only what's necessary for the view, as to minimize the inter-process communication overhead.
+- A browser bundle that exports a React component

 In the simplest case, we just return the entire data (which is unproblematic for small datasets like the one we're using):